wheresrhys/wheresrhys.github.io/_posts/2020-06-18-lesser-whitethroat.md

 Exceedingly tame, this one lit the fires of joy in me more than any other bird today, but its time has [been and gone](http://www.wheresrhys.co.uk/2020/06/08/grey-wagtail.html)

 > Round the back of the reservoir a fox scarpered across the railway line, chased by a pair of scolding sedge warblers.
 A singing goldfinch in a bush, a green greenfinch, heavy-headed as Nick Cave, on the overhead wires, and a small flock of daytripping starlings cought my eye too.
 The reed beds sound excited to see me again but it is, of course, only the reed warblers.
-One of them nips of a feathery seedhead and carries it back to the nest.
+One of them nips off a feathery seedhead and carries it back to the nest.

 Memories the afternoon's sights and sounds to pass the time while waiting.